MAAPZ/Project/README.md

 # Point do MAAP'Z
-The "Point do MAAP'Z" Project Description

 ## Description

 Teach young people from poor communities how to program, focusing on applications for smartphones.
+The project will be held at [Casa do Zezinho](http://casadozezinho.org.br)

 ## Goal